 Women & Gender Studies

-The women's studies minor consists of five courses.
-It provides a way for students who are interested in diversity issues to link separate courses that focus on women and gender into a minor.
-Since many of the women's studies courses are also part of the core curriculum, it is possible to complete a women's studies minor without adding additional courses.
+The WGS minor consists of five courses and a service-learning essay.
+It provides a way for students who are interested in justice and diversity issues to link separate courses that focus on women and gender into a coherent but varied set of ideas.
+All WGS courses except WGS 201 ("Introduction to Women & Gender Studies") and the final service-learning essay are offered in traditional academic departments.
+Also, many of the WGS courses are a part of the Core Curriculum.